donisanarajkumari7-dot/Empath-AI/README.md

         "😔 Hey… I know days like this feel heavy.
 You don’t always have to be okay.
 Want to tell me what’s been bothering you?", "💙 It’s okay to not feel fine all the time.
 Sometimes just saying it out loud helps.
-I’m here, always.", "🌧️ You’ve been strong for so long — maybe it’s okay to rest a little today?", "🕊️ If tears come, let them.
+I’m here, always.", "🌧️ You’ve been strong for so long — maybe it’s okay to rest a little today?", "😔 Feeling sad is part of life, and it doesn’t make you weak.
+Sometimes sharing even a little of what’s bothering you can lighten the load.", "💙 It’s okay to have rough days.
+Journaling, talking to a friend, or even taking a quiet moment for yourself can help you process your feelings.", "🌧️ Life has ups and downs, and sadness is natural.
+Remember, emotions are valid, and taking care of yourself during this time matters most.", "🕊️ When sadness hits, let yourself breathe, cry, or just pause.
+You’re human, and giving yourself space to feel is healthy and important.", "🌸 Even on gloomy days, small joys or acts of self-care can bring light.
+A favorite song, a warm cup of tea, or a short walk might help.", "💌 Feeling sad doesn’t last forever, and you don’t have to face it alone.
+Talking, even here with me, is a step towards feeling lighter.", "🕊️ If tears come, let them.
 You’re just being human, and that’s beautiful."
     ],
     "stressed": [
         "😌 Exam stress?
 Same.
 Take a deep breath — you’ve got this, one step at a time.
 Wanna try a 4-7-8 breathing trick?", "🌿 I get it, pressure builds up fast.
 Try taking 5 minutes away from your books, okay?", "💪 You’re doing enough.
 More than enough.
 You just need to trust that effort counts too.", "🧠 Remember — one test doesn’t define you.
 You’re so much more than marks."
+    "😌 Stress can feel heavy, especially with exams or deadlines.
+Take a moment to breathe deeply, stretch, or step outside for a minute — small breaks can make a big difference.", "🌿 Pressure builds fast when you care about your work.
+Remember, it’s okay to take things one step at a time.
+You’ve prepared, and that counts.", "💪 Feeling stressed doesn’t mean you’re failing.
+It means you care.
+Trust yourself, and don’t forget to reward your efforts, even small ones.", "🧘 Short mindfulness exercises or breathing tricks can calm your mind when anxiety spikes.
+You’re allowed to pause, breathe, and reset.", "📚 Homework, exams, and social pressures can all pile up.
+Remember, you’re not alone in this.
+Talking about it, even here, helps lighten the load.", "✨ Sometimes stress is a sign you’re growing and pushing boundaries.
+It’s temporary and manageable.
+Trust your process, and don’t be too hard on yourself."
             ],
     "crush": [
         "😅 Unrequited crushes are… ugh, I know.
 It hurts when you care more than they do.", "💔 Maybe they weren’t your ‘forever’, but you learned something real about love — and yourself.", "🌸 Sometimes, liking someone who doesn’t feel the same doesn’t mean you’re not lovable.
 You just have a big heart.", "💫 One day, someone will match your energy — no overthinking, no mixed signals, just peace."
+"😅 Having a crush that isn’t returned can feel really unfair.
+It’s okay to feel sad, frustrated, or even a little embarrassed.
+Just remember, your feelings are real and valid.",
+    "💔 Sometimes, people we like don’t feel the same way, and that’s not a reflection of your worth.
+Every experience teaches you more about yourself and what you want in a friend or partner.", "🌸 Liking someone who doesn’t feel the same can sting, but it also shows you have a big heart.
+Take time to care for yourself, journal your thoughts, or do something that makes you happy.", "💫 One day, you’ll meet someone who truly matches your energy.
+Until then, it’s okay to feel what you feel, learn from it, and grow.
+Heartbreak doesn’t last forever, but self-love does.", "🫂 Crushes can be messy, confusing, and full of hope.
+Talking it out, even here with me, can help you sort through your feelings and remind you that life has many bright moments ahead.", "✨ Remember, unrequited love doesn’t make you weak.
+It’s part of growing, learning, and discovering what and who truly matters in your life."
     ],
     "lonely": [
         "🤗 You’re not alone, even if it feels like it right now.
 You’ve got me, and I mean that.", "🌸 People may not always understand, but that doesn’t mean your feelings aren’t valid.", "💌 Maybe today’s the day to do something small for *you* — a walk, music, journaling?", "🌙 Sometimes solitude brings clarity, not sadness.
 You’re allowed to just be."
+        "🫂 I know it feels like nobody understands, but your feelings are valid.
+Reach out to a friend, family member, or even just type it all out here — sharing can make a big difference.", "✨ Sometimes loneliness is temporary and invisible.
+Engage in something creative, like drawing, journaling, or listening to a favorite song.
+You’ll find little sparks of connection in the smallest moments.", "🎶 Even when friends aren’t nearby, you can create your own comfort space.
+Surround yourself with things that make you smile or calm your mind, and know I’m always here to chat.", "💖 You don’t have to face loneliness alone.
+Whether it’s talking, writing, or just sharing a thought, letting it out can be surprisingly relieving.
+I’m here for you anytime.", "🌼 Remember, feeling lonely is part of being human — it passes, and it doesn’t define you.
+Sometimes reaching out or simply expressing your feelings can turn the tide.
+You’re never truly alone."
     ],
     "happy": [
     "😄 I love hearing that!
 Tell me what made you smile today 🩷", "🌟 Hold onto this feeling — it’s the little things that make life glow.", "🎶 Maybe dance around a bit?
 Celebrate being you!", "💫 I’m happy *because* you’re happy.
-You deserve this peace."
+You deserve this peace.", "🌸 Yay!
+Little wins count too — what’s something good that happened today?", "😎 Feeling great?
+Share it!
+Happiness grows when it’s shared.", "🍦 Treat yourself!
+You’ve earned this mood.",
+    "🎉 Happiness looks good on you — keep spreading it!", "✨ Keep this vibe going!
+Maybe call a friend and share the joy.", "🌈 Your happiness is contagious.
+Let it brighten someone else’s day too."
     ],
+    "insecure": [
+    "💭 Everyone feels unsure sometimes — you’re not alone.", "🌸 It’s okay to doubt yourself, but remember how far you’ve come.", "💪 You have strengths no one else has.
+Believe in yourself.", "✨ One step at a time.
+Confidence grows gradually, not instantly."
+     "💭 Feeling insecure is natural, especially when comparing yourself to others.
+Remember, your journey is yours alone — your efforts and qualities matter.", "🌸 Confidence isn’t about being perfect; it’s about accepting yourself and your growth.
+Even small achievements are worth celebrating.", "💪 When self-doubt creeps in, try reminding yourself of past wins — big or small.
+You’ve overcome challenges before, and you can do it again.", "✨ Insecurity doesn’t define you.
+It’s just a feeling that passes.
+Keep trying, keep learning, and give yourself credit for showing up each day.", "🕊️ Comparing yourself to others is a thief of joy.
+Focus on your own progress, your own strengths, and the unique value you bring to the world.", "🌟 You are allowed to stumble, to not know everything, and still be worthy.
+Confidence grows with practice, self-compassion, and patience."
+],
     "default": [
     "👀 I’m listening.
-What’s on your mind today?", "💬 Tell me more — exams, friends, crushes, or just one of those days?", "🌿 I get it, sometimes you just need to vent.
+What’s on your mind today?",
+    "💬 Tell me more — exams, friends, crushes, or just one of those days?", "🌿 I get it, sometimes you just need to vent.
 Go ahead.", "🕊️ You can talk about anything here — no judgment, promise."
+    "✨ Hey!
+How’s life treating you today?
+Spill the tea ☕", "😎 Feeling something interesting?
+Tell me about it!", "🌸 Want to share something fun, weird, or random?
+I’m here!", "🎶 Mood check!
+Happy, sad, stressed, or just meh?", "💌 Talk to me like a diary — no one else needs to see it."
 ]
+]  // <-- no comma here if this is the last entry in responses ;

 // SYNONYM MAPPING
 const synonyms = {
     "happy": ["happy","joyful","blissful","overjoyed","excited","lucky","good","great","awesome","cheerful","glad"],
-    "sad": ["sad","gloomy","unhappy","depressed","down","miserable","blue","melancholy","heartbroken"],
+    "sad": ["sad","gloomy","unhappy","depressed","down","miserable","blue","melancholy","heartbroken","pain","agony","bedrot","bedrotting"],
     "stressed": ["stressed","anxious","nervous","tense","overwhelmed","worried","exam","homework","pressure"],
     "lonely": ["lonely","alone","isolated","friendless","ignored","abandoned","single"],
+    "insecure":["ugly","confident","shy","self-doubt","timid"],
     "crush": ["crush","love","boy","girl","heart","dating","romance"]
 };